SLA

 Virtual and dedicated hosting.

-The SLA is applicable for all GOLD and above virtual and dedicated hosting packages and all colo packages.
+This SLA is applicable for all GOLD and above virtual hosting packages.

 Definition of down-time.

-Down-time does not include Scheduled Maintenance or any unavailability resulting from the Customer's applications, equipment, or facilities, or code. nor any 3rd party use of the Service authorized by the Customer.
-Other circumstances beyond our control (ie Force Majeure, war, civil disorder, industrial disputes, inclement weather, acts of central government or failure by other service providers is also excluded).
+Down-time does not include Scheduled Maintenance or any unavailability resulting from the Customer's applications, equipment, or facilities, or code. nor any 3rd party use of the Service authorized by the Customer nor other circumstances beyond our control (ie Force Majeure, war, civil disorder, industrial disputes, inclement weather, acts of central government or failure by other 3rd party service providers).

 Qualifying contact methods.

-Claims must be made in writing within 30 days via fax or to our trading address.
+Claims must then be made in writing within 30 days via fax or to our trading address including the ticket number.

 Uptime guide.